Jump Ahead To:

 As far as high schools, there is also Pompano Beach High School.
-Westglades Middle School serves almost all of Parkland but there are small sections that are zoned for Forest Glen Middle School in Coral Springs.
+Westglades Middle School serves almost all of Parkland, but there are small sections that are zoned for Forest Glen Middle School in Coral Springs.

 Homes in Parkland

 Now, many of those mansions have been replaced by office towers, hotels, and apartments.
 Brickell is one of the city’s fastest-growing and most dense neighborhoods, with a total residential population of around 56,000 people.
 The crime rate in Brickell is 66% lower than the Florida average, and it is considered one of the safest neighborhoods in Miami.

-There are quite a few schools in the Brickell neighborhood, amidst all the new construction that abounds there, with new hotels, state-of-the-art shopping complexes and plenty of condos going up at great speed.
+There are quite a few schools in the Brickell neighborhood amidst all the new construction that abounds there, with new hotels, state-of-the-art shopping complexes and plenty of condos going up at great speed.
 What else makes Brickell family-friendly?
 All of the museums, play areas and entertainment options, which we’ll get to in the next section.

 What’s Happening in Brickell